franzliedke/studio/README.md

 Next, if you haven't already done so, make sure you actually require the package in your composer.json:

-    $ composer require my/world-domination
+    "require": {
+        "my/world-domination": "dev-master"
+    }

-If the package is already in your composer.json, you need to tell Studio to set up the symlinks:
+And finally, tell Studio to set up the symlinks:

     $ composer update my/world-domination